codepath/android_guides/Using-Android-Studio.md

 ## Using Gradle in Android Studio

 When you make changes to the build.gradle, the changes should now be reflected in the IDE.
-You may have targetSDK versions conflicts (i.e. Facebook SDK targets for API versions above 17), so you may need to resolve your Gradle configurations to be consistent.
+You may have target SDK versions conflicts (i.e. Facebook SDK targets for API versions above 17), so you may need to resolve your Gradle configurations to be consistent.

 ## Other Notes